MolotovCherry/kmagick/README.md

 ## Behavior
 As this is a low level library, crashes are not impossible.
 I've made every effort to make that impossible however.

 If there is a low-level error/crash, this library will catch it and throw a java runtime exception instead of fatally crashing the JVM (which is what would normally happen if it was C!).
-Additionally, nearly all the functions in here, if they encounter a problem, will throw a related exception type (e.g. `PixelWandException`, `MagickWandException`, etc) along with a helpful human readable message.
-You should probably be careful to check for these just in case something makes your code fail.
+Additionally, nearly all the functions in here, if they encounter a problem, will throw a related exception type (e.g. `PixelWandException`, `MagickWandException`, etc) along with a helpful human readable message. <ins>**You should always check for these just in case something makes your code fail**</ins>.

-If there is a panic (a `crash` in Rust terms), please submit an issue along with reproducible steps so I can fix it.
+If there is a `panic` (a `crash` in Rust terms), please submit an issue along with reproducible steps so I can fix it.
 Unfortunately due to limitations the message might be a little cryptic, but provide as much info as you can (along with reproducible steps).

 I have no control if the C code segfaults your project.
 Sorry.
-If there is one, that's likely an ImageMagick bug and you should report it to them.
+If there is one, that could be an ImageMagick bug and you should report it to them.
 However, make sure to report it here too just in case it's a bug in kmagick.

 ## API and Examples
 First of all, check out the official [ImageMagick](https://imagemagick.org/script/magick-wand.php) function reference.
 If you have any confusion/questions, it'll be answered there.
 Also, the sources jar contains comments for every function which should be good enough in most cases.

+<ins>Note</ins>: The majority of API functions throw exceptions if they fail.
+The ones used are `java/lang/RuntimeException` and a related `com/cherryleafroad/kmagick/*Exception` (check the function for which exception it may return).
+It is strongly recommended handle all exceptions if you don't want your code to crash!
+I realize this is Kotlin and exceptions aren't fun to handle, but because this is a low level library, many things can go wrong!
+Please see the Exception section below to find out how to get Exception details so you can know why it's happening to you.

 There's an example under the `example` directory as well.
 ```kotlin